ChristopherMNeal/address-book/README.md

 ## Description

-_This page practices using jQuery send a form letter to the user._
+_This page practices using jQuery forms by creating an addressbook._

 ## Setup/Installation Requirements